 The WSLCB proposes to phase-in these requirements to provide additional time for impacted parties to adjust business models as needed.
 Attachment A provides a phase-in table.
-Attachment B describes estimated cost ranges if pesticide and heavy metals testing is added to the current suite of tests.
-Since this rule project began in August 2018, impacted parties have had nearly eighteen months to consider and prepare for this proposal, and under the proposed phase-in plan, will have an additional extended period of time to adjust their self-selected business models.
+Attachment B describes estimated cost ranges if pesticide and heavy metals testing are added to the current suite of tests.
+Since this rule project began in August 2018, impacted parties have had in excess of two years to consider and prepare for this proposal.
+Under the proposed phase-in plan, licensees will have an additional extended period of time to adjust their self-selected business models.

 The phase-in plan provides that upon the effective date of these proposed rules, should they be adopted, that existing levels of testing would remain the same, and only the technical revisions of the rule would go into immediate effect.
-At this time, the WSLCB anticipates an adoption date of April 1, 2020.
-This would provide licensees six months to prepare and adjust for the pesticide testing requirement, and for labs to prepare to offer the additional testing if they chose, with the pesticide testing requirement anticipated to go into effect on September 1, 2020.
-Then, licensees would have an additional six months to prepare for the addition of heavy metal testing, and it is anticipated that by March 1, 2021, there will be more than one lab available and prepared to offer this testing.
+At this time, the WSLCB anticipates a rule effective date of February 6, 2021.
+This would provide licensees six months after to prepare and adjust for the pesticide testing requirement and lot size increase, and for labs to prepare to offer the additional testing if they chose, with the pesticide testing requirement anticipated to go into effect on August 1, 2021.
+Then, licensees would have an additional six months to prepare for the addition of heavy metal testing, and it is anticipated that by February 1, 2022.
+There is currently more than one lab available and prepared to offer this testing, and it is anticipated that this number will increase by the final effective date.

-As noted previously, the CR101 was filed in this rule project in August of 2018, and it is anticipated that these proposed rules would be fully effective in March of 2021.
-Under that timeline, licensees will have had two and a half years to adjust business plans in preparation for these rule revisions that align the state of Washington with national practice.
+As noted previously, the CR 101 was filed in this rule project in August of 2018, and it is anticipated that these proposed rules would be fully effective in February, 2022.
+Under that timeline, licensees will have had well over three years to adjust business models and plans in preparation for these rule revisions that align the state of Washington with national practice.
 The WSLCB anticipates that these rules will not result in any additional administrative costs to licensees for the following reasons:

-- Sampling practices and requirements essentially the same.
+- Sampling practices and requirements are essentially the same.
 The WSLCB does not anticipate that these rules will result in additional employee time to deduct or handle samples; - Administrative tasks, such as completing laboratory forms or documents, travel, or other costs associated with moving product to labs for testing are the same, and will not result in additional cost.

-However, the WSLCB recognizes that these rules may result in additional costs to producers/processors, and have sought to mitigate those costs through a phased in approach.
-However, quality control testing is critical to ensuring that marijuana processed, produced, and sold in Washington State is free from harmful contaminants and safe for human consumption, regardless of the method by which that product is consumed.
+The WSLCB recognizes that these rules may result in additional costs to producers/processors, and has sought to mitigate those costs through increasing lot size and a phased in approach.
+However, product quality control testing is critical to ensuring that marijuana processed, produced, and sold in Washington State is free from harmful contaminants and safe for human consumption, regardless of the method by which that product is consumed.

-As noted above, the use of pesticides on marijuana crops is a complex, and no state "has it right" (Seltenrich, 2019).
+As noted above, the use of pesticides on marijuana crops is complex, and no state "has it right" (Seltenrich, 2019).
 While producers are interested in pest management to defend crops (referring to pest in the widest sense as invertebrates, weeds, pathogens, and insects), regulators are interested in pesticide management and reducing possible risk to public health, and consumers in particular (Ehler, 2006; Subritzky, Pettigrew & Lenton, 2016).
 Also as noted above, no pesticide is currently registered in the US specifically for marijuana (Stone, 2014; Thomas & ElSohly, 2015).
 The WSLCB has an overarching responsibility to assure marijuana products are safe for human consumption.
-This proposal is an initial, conservative step toward assuring that all marijuana products produced and sold in Washington State meet stringent standards designed to protect the public health and safety.
+This proposal is a significant step toward assuring that all marijuana products produced and sold in Washington State meet stringent standards designed to protect the public health and safety.